nadiamariduena/vampire-survivor-pygame-0/LESSON_07_import-level-data.md

 #### You can use a CSV (Comma-Separated Values) file to import your grid map.

 - - 🔴 While this method works, it can be quite tedious(it can feel a bit like a puzzle with too many pieces).

+- - #### It involves a lot of manual setup and can be quite time-consuming.Picture yourself meticulously arranging each tile—definitely a lot of work!